God is all that is good…God says, “I am the sovereign goodness of all things.” — Julian

-Julian of Norwich (1342-ca.1429 AD) faced the kind of darkness and suffering written about in the quote above, as she experienced waves of the Bubonic Plague throughout her lifetime.
-Read my introductory blog to this series here https://wordsfromasparrow.wordpress.com/2021/07/27/julians-tips-on-living-in-pandemic-times/
+Julian of Norwich (1342-ca.1429 AD) knew something about surviving pandemic, as she experienced waves of the Bubonic Plague throughout her lifetime.
+If you are just joining this series, I invite you to go back and read my introductory blog and the following posts starting here https://wordsfromasparrow.wordpress.com/2021/07/27/julians-tips-on-living-in-pandemic-times/

 Photo credit: Charlotte Hedman Photography, charhedman.wixsite.com

 Quotes from Julian of Norwich: Wisdom in a Time of Pandemic – and Beyond, by Matthew Fox